-Then, after narrowing down your neighborhood, look for a loft building with a great location that works for you.
+Then, after narrowing down your neighborhood, look for Atlanta loft buildings with a great location that works for you.

-For example, how’s the public transportation, highway access, parking, restaurants and shops, parks and safety are a few important considerations.
+For example, consider public transportation, highway access, parking, restaurants and shops, parks and safety.

 But the importance of location doesn’t stop at the doorstep.

-For instance, it’s important to also look at the loft’s location within the building.
+For instance, it’s important to also look at the loft unit’s location within the building.

 Is it close to an elevator?
 A long journey to the lobby?
 Where is your parking spot in relation to the unit?
 Day-to-day, these things really matter.